DPhi-Space/public-documentation/docs/3-em-api/02-api-specs.md

 # Specifications

-For a more detailed EM API description, checkout the swagger file `em-api.json` and open it with [swagger editor](https://editor.swagger.io/).

 ## Storage Model

 Each DPhi Pod name (`pod_name`) corresponds to a unique persistent private volume (PVC), on top of defining the name of the pod to be run.
 The rules are: